 Puget Sound Spot Shrimp Locations

-- You don’t really know if the folks you are following know what they are doing or themselves have a good shrimping location figured out.
-Even the evidence of many boats it not necessarily a tell due to the human herd nature.
+- You don’t really know if the folks you are following know what they are doing or if they have a good shrimping location figured out.
+Even the evidence of many boats is not necessarily a tell due to the human herd nature.
 In that, we assume that if there are lots of boats in an area, it must be good.

 - More boats = more competition = less shrimp per pot.
 Now, there are some truly great shrimp spots that will draw in many boats and it’s where you want to be.
 But don’t assume that’s always the case.
 We had a tough go of it shrimping in close proximity with 15 other boats in an area of Hood Canal that didn’t have a ton of shrimp.
 It’s tough to move though once you’ve got 4 pots down and you’re in the middle of attempting to grind it out.

 The more shrimping I’m doing, the better I’m getting at identifying new potential locations on a Bathymetric chart like what you will find on the Navionics App.

 You start to notice a few patterns in the geography that shrimp clearly prefer.
 Sure, you could just fish close to home and go back to the same spots each year, but unless you live near the San Juan’s or the Strait, you aren’t getting many cracks at it.